-Seven passengers in a CJ-3B looks crowded, even in this J20, which is almost a foot longer than a standard CJ-3B.
+Seven passengers in a CJ-3B looks crowded, even in this J20, which is eight inches longer than a standard CJ-3B.
 This illustration of its capacity was featured in a Mitsubishi brochure.

 The Jeeps have been built with short, medium and long wheelbases, with various gasoline and diesel 4-cylinder engines, and even in versions similar to a Willys station wagon with a CJ-3B front end, like this J11 model.
 Like Mahindra in India, on its later models Mitsubishi added a short diagonal skirt at the front edge of the front fenders.
 But unlike Mahindra, the Japanese firm never adopted the CJ-5 "round-fender" body style.